tjhowse/stdoutflux/README.md

 # stdoutflux

-Connects to a miniflux instance, pulls unread entries, formats them for printing on a limited-line display (32 characters by default) and outputs to stdout.
+Connects to a [Miniflux](https://miniflux.app/) instance, pulls unread entries, formats them for printing on a limited-line display (32 characters by default) and outputs to stdout.

 It's quite dumb.
 Much of it was written by copilot.
+I don't suggest you use it.

 I (don't) use it like this: